jwrg/paipo/README.md

 ### Testing

-End-to-end web app testing is achieved using Mocha and Puppeteer.
-The structure of each test file conforms to Mocha so if one wishes to test using something other than Puppeteer one can just adapt test files as needed.
+Behaviour-driven end-to-end web app testing is achieved using Mocha, Chai and Puppeteer.
+The structure of each test file conforms to Mocha so if one wishes to test using something other than Puppeteer (e.g., Selenium) one can adapt test files as needed.

 ## Requirements